-Northern sea oats (Chasmanthium latifolium) is an ornamental grass that grows 24-36 inches high in loose clumps of green foliage.
+- Northern sea oats (Chasmanthium latifolium) is an ornamental grass that grows 24 to 36 inches high in loose clumps of green foliage.
 Its name derives from its seed pods, which look like oats.
 This deer-resistant ornamental grass is cold hardy to zone 5.
 Even after its leaves have dried and died, it provides visual interest to the winter landscape.

-Blue oat grass (Helictotrichon sempervirens) is a cool-season ornamental grass that can be grown in USDA plant hardiness zones 4-8 and is effective for deer control.
-This ground cover attains a size of about 2-3 feet high (with a similar width) and grows in a mounded shape.
+- Blue oat grass (Helictotrichon sempervirens) is a cool-season ornamental grass that can be grown in USDA plant hardiness zones 4 to 8 and is effective for deer control.
+This ground cover attains a size of about 2 to 3 feet high (with a similar width) and grows in a mounded shape.
 Grow it in full sun and well-drained soils if you wish to enjoy the signature blue hues of its foliage to the fullest.
 The plant also produces spiky, dark flowers with a bluish tint in summer that turns harvest gold in autumn.